Control Plane UI

 This web-based interface allows you to visualize the entire data pipeline architecture, monitor real-time performance, and control runtime states of your Fast Data Engine workloads with just a few clicks.

-Fast Data Control Plane shows various artifacts that represent different aspects of the overall architecture of Fast Data pipelines.
+Fast Data Control Plane shows various nodes that represent different aspects of the overall architecture of Fast Data pipelines.

 Data Streams